cwrc/CWRC-Writer-Dev-Docs/README.md

 - as part of your own package (a dependency)
 - globally during development.

 When installing an NPM package indicate where it should go with either -D (development) -S(standard dependencies, i.e,. packages used by your new package), -g(install globally, usually to use as a command line tool).

-For CWRC, we typically install:
+For CWRC, we typically install the following development tools:

 ```
-npm i -D tape commitizen, cz-conventional-changelog, husky, semantic-release, codecov.io, instanbul
+npm i -D tape commitizen, cz-conventional-changelog, husky, semantic-release, codecov.io, nyc
 ```

-and for packages that are to be run on the browser:
+and for packages that are to be run on the browser also install:

 ```
 npm i -D babel-preset-es2015 babelify browserify browserify-istanbul
 ```

-You’d install whatever packages will be used by your new package like so (substitute whatever packages you’ll use, but you can install them anytime):
+You’d install whatever packages will be used by your new package (either to run on the server in Express.js or to be bundled up by browserify into the bundle that is sent down to the browser) like so (substitute whatever packages you’ll use, but you can install them anytime):

 ```
 npm i -S jquery bootstrap